Dr. Fred M. Garland, Professor

 The chemistry faculty grew from two to seven, hiring 24 chemistry faculties, during his tenure as chairman.
 In addition, modern laboratory equipment and library holdings were added each year.
 Because of his persistence and leadership the department received American Chemical Society certification in 1972, which is still maintained.
 His commitment to the teaching profession was recognized in 1958 when he was one of six national finalists for the MCA Teaching Award and again in 1977 when he was honored with the Minnie Stevens Piper Foundation Award for "distinguished teaching on the college level" in Texas.

 Dr. Garland died in 1980, but his legend lives on.
 He "lived" chemistry through his teaching, his students, and his faculty.
 As one of his students in the mid-’50’s aptly described him, "He could teach chemistry to a door knob."

-In 1977, the Fred M. Garland Endowment Fund was established for the purpose of annually recognizing an undergraduate chemistry major who has shown professional promise in his/her academic achievements and leadership qualities at Texas A&M University-Kingsville.
-This endowment fund, was built solely from the generous donations of former students and colleagues of Dr. Garland.
+In 1977, the Fred M. Garland Endowment Fund was established for the purpose of annually recognizing an undergraduate chemistry major that has shown professional promise in his/her academic achievements and leadership qualities at Texas A&M University-Kingsville.
+This endowment fund was built solely from the generous donations of former students and colleagues of Dr. Garland.

 This page was last updated on: January 23, 2014